n8willis/opentype-shaping-documents/opentype-shaping-oriya.md

 includes a relevant `blwf` or `pstf` lookup in the GSUB table.

 > Note: The algorithm is designed to work for all Indic
 > scripts.
-However, Oriya does not utilize pre-base reordering "Ra".
+However, Oriya does not utilize pre-base-reordering "Ra".

 #### 2.2: Matra decomposition ####